Can immunization records from orphanages be relied upon?

 4) Biologically impotent vaccinations because of poor manufacturing, transport and storage.
 Without the proper cold storage for these vaccines, there is no guarantee of their effectiveness.

-5) Vaccines could be expired, making them completely ineffective.
+5) Vaccines could be expired, making them ineffective.

-6) Improper vaccine schedule for primary and secondary series.
+6) Improper vaccine schedule for primary and secondary series and boosters.

 Much of this information presented comes from experience with children adopted many years ago in the eighties to early nineties.
 Since then, orphanages have changed for the better.
 In the times that we live in now, most people care about children and try to advocate for them.
 Orphanages especially in the Eastern European countries are now better staffed, supplied, and health care is now available.
 Granted it is not at the level that we have here in the U.S.A, it has greatly improved improved.
 Shortfalls do exist however.
 If the child lives in the main city of a particular country, funding is available, but if they live somewhere on the outskirts, you could be sure that healthcare is limited and may even be nonexistent.